 - How to Get Rid of Squatters: Judicial eviction (i.e., serving 3-Day Notice to Quit)

 - Required Time of Occupation: 10 years’ continuous occupation

 - Color of Title: Not required, but can help boost claim

 Who is Considered a Squatter in Wyoming?

 A squatter is someone who chooses to occupy a foreclosed, unoccupied, or abandoned residential building or area of land.
 They do not rent the property or own it, and they are there without the lawful permission of the owner.
-Even so, squatting is legal in the United States and more common than you’d think.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?